 The Iloca Kamera-Werk was located in Hamburg, Germany and produced 35mm cameras during the late 1940's, through to the end of the 1950's.
-Iloca products were sold under the Iloca brand name (often spelt with a "J" (Jloca) in older print in order to distinguish it from the small letter "l"), as well as trade names such as Realist (the David White Company), Graflex (Graflex Inc.), Tower (Sears, Roebuck and Co.), Photrix (Montgomery Ward) and Argus (Argus Inc.).
+Iloca products were sold under the Iloca brand name (often spelt with a “J" (Jloca) in older print in order to distinguish it from the lower case letter "l"), as well as trade names such as Realist (the David White Company), Graflex (Graflex Inc.), Tower (Sears, Roebuck and Co.), Photrix (Montgomery Ward) and Argus (Argus Inc.).
 There was also an MPP Iloca, which was a collaborative effort between Iloca and the British Company Micro Precision Products Ltd (MPP).
 Iloca produced both single lens cameras and stereo cameras, plus a range of accessories to suit.

 The Iloca Company was headed by Herr Wilhelm Witt.
 However, it seems that Herr Witt was not the actual founder.
 The forerunner to the Iloca camera range was a camera known as the Ilca, manufactured by Illing circa 1948.
 A year or two later, Wilhem Witt took over the company and, along with a name change from Ilca to Iloca, production of the Iloca range of cameras commenced.
-It is not hard to see the close similarities between Ilca cameras and the very early Ilocas.
+It's not hard to see the close similarities between Ilca cameras and the very early Ilocas.

 According to an article of the day, Wilhelm Witt was described as a man of admirable vitality, who was completely committed to his new venture.
 His commitment was regarded as an inspiration to his co-workers and employees.
 The establishment of a successful new company in the late 1940’s was quite an achievement, especially in light of the economic and political environment that prevailed at the time.